trevordblack/Juliog/README.md

 1) Setting a local parameter

-   e.g. localparm in verilog
+   Behaves identically to  `localparm` in verilog

-   Just by calling an assignment within a juliog function
+   Just call an assignment within a juliog function
+   This cannot be overwritten at a higher

 ```julia
 	julia> this_param = 5
 ```

-   Can't be overwritten at a higher level

 2) Passing a parameter through function interface

    if your hardware function has keywords they can be overwritten

 ```julia
 	julia> function LOGIC(OUT, IN ; passed_param = 8)